kmartyn30/MechaCar_Statistical_Analysis/README.md

-The MechaCar suspension coils imposed that the variaence must not outperforne the 100 pounds per square inch for the suspesion coils.
-The prevailing manufacturing data             this designs specification baedon the lot total for manufacturing lots and indivdual lot seperatly.
+The MechaCar suspension coils imposed that the varience must not out perform the 100 pounds per square inch for the suspension coils.
+The prevailing manufacturing data             this designs specification baed on the three manufacturing lots.

 This was determined by ________